Himanshu-dxt/reputation-weighted-voting/README.md

 This isolates reputation logic as a reusable primitive for decentralized systems.

+---

-Architecture
+## Architecture

     1. Smart Contract: ReputationVote.sol
     2. On-chain state for votes and reputation
     3. Local Hardhat network for testing
     4. No off-chain services

+---

-Key Properties
+## Key Properties

     1. Unstoppable: fully on-chain logic
     2. Serverless: no backend dependencies
     3. Sybil-aware: influence accumulation is non-instant
     4. Minimal: small codebase, easy to audit

+---

-Testing
+## Testing
 The contract includes automated tests validating:

    1. Baseline reputation assignment
    2. Reputation-weighted votes calculation
    3. Prevention of double voting

+---

 Run tests with:

      npx hardhat test

+---

-Scope & Intent
+## Scope & Intent
 This project prioritizes:

    1. correctness over completeness
    2. clarity over feature count
    3. stability over novelty

-It is intended as a research-oriented artifact and a governance primitive...not a finished product
+It is intended as a research-oriented artifact and a governance primitive, not a finished product

+---

-Future Work
+## Future Work

    1. Decentralized reputation issuance
    2. Reputation decay mechanisms